John-Abbott-College/6P3-Notes/lessons/17-device-twins.md

 **Step 2b:** If the device is not connected, it must follow the [device reconnection flow](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-device-twins#device-reconnection-flow) to receive the full desired properties document and to subscribe to new notifications.

-**Step 3:** The device processes the desired property according to the application logic.
+**Step 3:** The device parses the desired property and triggers an action according to the application logic.

 **Step 4:** The device reports the updated configuration as a reported property (or an error condition using the `status` property).
 Below is the portion of the document with the reported property: